Keyrxng/EW3DBlogs/README.md

 ## Concept

-Designed so that anyone can mint an NFT with a meta scheme as follows:
+Designed so that anyone can mint an NFT with a metadata scheme as follows:

 <ul>
 <li>Title</li>